top of page

 The Victoria Hall Today

 The Victoria Hall is owned and operated as a community venue by Grange Town Council.
-The Town Council website can be found here:
+The Town Council website and a list of it's responsibilities can be found here:

 "...one cannot help being struck with the beauty, excellence, and general air of comfort prevailing through the building"